willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_1.md

 - C++:
     - Supports inner classes.
-    - Multiple scripts?
+    - Multiple classes?
 Be careful, ~ "bad practice".
 Allowances...
         - Use one and not others?
 No. Interconnected classes.
 Use one == all.

             ```cpp